MicrosoftDocs/power-automate-docs/flow-docs/getting-started.md

 ## Peek at the code

-You don't need to be a developer to create flows, however, Microsoft Flow does provide a **Peek code** feature that allows anyone to take a closer look at the code that's generated for all actions and triggers in a flow.
+You don't need to be a developer to create flows, however, Power Automate does provide a **Peek code** feature that allows anyone to take a closer look at the code that's generated for all actions and triggers in a flow.
 Peeking at the code could give you a clearer understanding of the data that's being used by triggers and actions.
-Follow these steps to peek at the code that's generated for your flows from within the Microsoft Flow designer:
+Follow these steps to peek at the code that's generated for your flows from within the Power Automate designer:

 1. Select the **...** menu item at the top right corner of any **action** or **trigger**.
 1. Select **Peek code**.